 How to Make Ghosts in the Graveyard

 - Start by blending the pudding, sweetened condensed milk, and water until smooth, then chill it in the fridge to set.
-When you’re ready, spoon the pudding into small clear cups or jars and pop them back in the fridge—you can even do this part a day ahead if you like.
+When you’re ready, spoon the pudding into small clean cups or jars and pop them back into the fridge.
+You can even do this a day ahead if you’d like.

 - Next, crush some Oreos into crumbs to make that chocolatey “dirt” and sprinkle it over the top of each pudding cup.
 If you’re feeling extra fun, tuck a gummy worm or two into the pudding before adding the dirt.